Island Boys: Legal issues

 In January 2022, Franky Venegas was accused of domestic abuse by Montaisha Shanell on Instagram Live.
 The two had been romantically involved.
 Shanell stated that Venegas regularly beat her, with the abuse dating back to at least April 2021.

 In March 2022, Franky Venegas was accused of battery after allegedly hitting his brother's girlfriend when she refused to leave their house.
 No charges were filed.

 In May 2023, Franky Venegas was arrested for domestic battery in a Pompano Beach AirBNB.
 He was accused of slapping his girlfriend before pushing her into a shallow pool, injuring her chin.
 The altercation started after an argument regarding Venegas' past abusive behavior.
 Venegas was released from Broward County Main Jail later that month.

 In February 2025, Franky Venegas was arrested in Naples, Florida, following a traffic stop and charged with possession of a controlled substance without a prescription and delivering/possessing/selling a firearm with an altered serial number.

+On December 31, 2025, while still on bond for the February arrest, Franky Venegas was arrested again, by Collier County deputies, for possession of controlled substances without a prescription (fentanyl-laced paraphernalia and zolpidem).
+He was sent to Collier County Jail to await his arraignment, scheduled for January 21, 2026.

 Association with Andrew James Thomas

 On February 7, 2022, the Venegas brothers' home in Florida was raided by police.
 A man named Andrew James Thomas, a childhood friend of the Venegas brothers, was arrested on the property in connection to a drive-by shooting that killed an 8-year-old girl just three days before.
 Alex Venegas claimed that Thomas ran towards him with a gun, asking to hide the weapon in their house.
 After Venegas refused, Thomas placed the gun in a closet.
 It was subsequently found by pursuing SWAT personnel.

 The Venegas brothers were not implicated in the case, and their manager Dovi Bezner told press that the twins' childhood friend had been staying in their home and said, "We had no clue about any of these allegations towards him.
 We just knew him as a good person, someone that grew up with the Island Boys.
-If we knew something like this was going on we never would have allowed him on the property."
+If we knew something like this was going on, we never would have allowed him on the property."
 Thomas faced charges of first-degree murder with a firearm, being a felon in possession of a firearm, and attempted first-degree murder with a firearm.
 He was later sentenced to 45 years in prison for one count of second-degree murder and eight counts of attempted second-degree murder.
 Following the arrest, Alex Venegas denounced gun violence.